 · Point your phone in a given direction to hear what is nearby with the LookAround Wand.

-· Nearby Points of interest and intersections are automatically announced.
+· Nearby Points of interest, intersections, street and heading changes can be automatically announced.

 Select the installation link after finding the app in the Apple store and tap to install The Seeing Eye GPS™ on your device.
 You will be prompted to confirm that you would like to install The Seeing Eye GPS™, swipe to the Install button and follow the prompts.

-If you download the free app, The Seeing Eye GPS™, from the Apple Store the first time you launch the app, you will be prompted to choose between a one month free trial or a paid subscription type, 1 month or 1 year subscription.
+If you download the free app, The Seeing Eye GPS™, from the Apple Store the first time you launch the app, you will be prompted to choose between a one month free trial or a paid 30-day subscription.
 The subscriptions will not automatically renew, so you will have to renew manually when expired.

 If you downloaded the purchased version, Seeing Eye GPS™ XT, you will not see the purchase subscription page and you can skip the following section about registering your copy of The Seeing Eye GPS™.